Note - as of Tradebox v1.0.80725.0 the Accounts tab shown in this video has been relabelled as the Sage 50 tab.

 The Sage Accounts Link is created and configured in each individual Sales Channel, allowing each channel's data to be passed to Sage on a channel by channel basis.
 Within the sales channel list, the Accounts Link icon will be ticked or blank to indicate which channels have been linked to Sage.

 This article covers setting up an accounts link to post orders individually into Sage's invoice list or sales order list.
-For a guide to posting summary financial transactions directly to your ledgers, click here instead (Coming Soon).
+This accounts link will always create one invoice or one sales order in Sage per each online order.
+For a guide to summarising multiple orders into fewer financial transactions and posting these directly to your ledgers, click here instead.

 Before setting up your first Accounts link, make sure your accounts software in Configuration > Preferences > Accounts Software is set to Sage 50.
 This covers Sage 50, Sage 50 Professional, Sage 50C, Sage 50 Essentials and Sage Instant Accounts.

-To set up a link to Sage, double-click on the sales channel and select Accounts.
+To set up a link to Sage, double-click on the sales channel and select Sage 50.

 In this screen you'll choose the Sage Company you want to connect to from the dropdown at the top of the screen.
 Tradebox will attempt to find your Sage company by reading your Sage company file, if it can't then you'll see a prompt to browse for the data; click the icon and browse to the setup.dta file in your Accdata folder of the Sage data directory - you can check this via Help > About in Sage.
 The connection will work the same regardless whether Tradebox automatically finds the Sage data or you have to browse for it.